mattymaloney/mattymaloney.github.io/_posts/2016-04-09-rdesktop-rdp.md

 `-D` removes the local OS's window decorations like title bar, edges, etc and let's the remote window fill that space.

-`-P` cache bitmaps in exchange for some disk space.

 ####